Skip to main content

 Institut Akuntan Publik Indonesia/Indonesian Institute of Certified Public Accountants (IAPI)

-The IAPI regulates public accountants and is legally empowered to set auditing and ethical standards for the public accountancy profession.
-The IAPI is also responsible for administering the Certified Public Accountants exam and for setting ethical requirements for public accountants.
+According to the Law No. 5/2011 of Public Accountant and the Government Regulation No. 20/2015 of Public Accountant Practices, IAPI is an independent organization and regulator of Public Accountants (Auditors).
+Its responsibilities include (i) implementing and setting IPD and CPD requirements for its members, for example, carrying out the Professional Public Accountant Examination; (ii) issuing audit standards to be applied by auditors; (iii) issuing and monitoring a code of professional conduct for its members; (iv) establishing an I&D for its members; and (v) establishing a quality assurance (QA) review system for its members.
 Membership with the IAPI is mandatory for all public accountants.
 The IAPI was once a part of the IAI, first as a department, then as an association member between 2007 and 2012.
 In 2012, the IAI eliminated association membership and, as consequence, the IAPI’s membership with the IAI ended and the IAPI became an independent organization.
-In addition to being an IFAC Member, IAPI is also a member of the ASEAN Federation of Accountants.
+In addition to being an IFAC Member, IAPI is also an associate member of the ASEAN Federation of Accountants.

 Adoption of International Standards